Skip to content

 Last updated:

-Molecular hybridisation is the binding of complementary nucleic acid strands to each other by Watson-Crick base pairing.
-The simplicity of the underlying principle (any single-stranded nucleic acid will bind to a complementary sequence under appropriate temperature and salt conditions) belies the range of analytical systems it enables.
-Southern blotting (DNA target, DNA probe), Northern blotting (RNA target, DNA or RNA probe), Western blotting (protein target, antibody probe), and DNA microarrays are all variations on a single intellectual framework: immobilise your target on a solid support, wash the probe across it, and detect wherever the probe binds.
+Molecular hybridisation is the binding of complementary nucleic acid strands by Watson-Crick base pairing.
+Southern blotting (DNA target), Northern blotting (RNA target), Western blotting (protein target, antibody detector), and DNA microarrays all share the same framework: immobilise the target on a solid support, wash the probe across it, and detect wherever it binds.

-Understanding how Southern blotting, its RNA and protein analogues, and the microarray descendant that followed them work is necessary for any forensic biotechnologist who works with legacy RFLP evidence, defends probe-based kit results, or evaluates platforms for body-fluid identification and SNP-typing applications.
+Understanding how Southern blotting and its analogues work is necessary for any forensic biotechnologist who works with legacy RFLP evidence, defends probe-based kit results, or evaluates platforms for body-fluid identification and SNP-typing applications.
+The restriction enzyme chemistry that generates the fragments for Southern blotting is described in restriction enzymes, vectors and molecular cloning.

 Hybridisation is thermodynamically driven: at the right temperature and salt concentration, complementary strands find each other across millions of non-complementary sequences.